Cleveland Browns Radio Network: Expansion franchise (1999–present)

 Doug Dieken and Jim Donovan, the Cleveland Browns' primary radio announcing team from 1999 to 2021.

 Following reactivation of the Cleveland Browns franchise in 1999, flagship rights were awarded to Jacor (with a pending merger into Clear Channel) with WMJI as the flagship and WTAM simulcasting the majority of games which did not conflict with the station's Indians and Cavaliers commitments.
 Jim Donovan was named as the team's lead announcer, joining Dieken and Coleman, who was now the team's sideline reporter.
 Secondary programming, including a weekly show featuring the Browns head coach, aired exclusively on WTAM.
 The flagship rights were transferred to WMMS for the 2002 season in a bid to boost that station's low ratings.

 Coleman, who was also a co-host on WTAM's morning-drive program, remained as sideline reporter until his death on November 28, 2006, after a year-long battle with pancreatic cancer.
 The team honored Coleman the previous month by renaming the field house at their Berea, Ohio, indoor practice facility after him.
 WTAM sportscaster/team beat reporter Andre Knott filled in for Coleman during the 2006 season and took over the role on a full-time basis the following season.
 The Browns replaced Knott with team employee Jamir Howerton at the start of the 2010 season and again with Nathan Zegura in 2014.
 During the 2011 season, Donovan missed two regular season games following his treatment for leukemia earlier in the year; WTAM sports director Mike Snyder filled in both times.

-On March 28, 2013, the Cleveland Browns announced a new long-term deal with Good Karma Broadcasting and CBS Radio, awarding the flagship rights to Good Karma's WKNR (Note: Renamed from WRMR in 2001 and is the successor to the original WKNR; see 2001 in radio.) and CBS Radio's WKRK-FM and WNCX.
+On March 28, 2013, the Cleveland Browns announced a new long-term deal with Good Karma Broadcasting (now Good Karma Sports as of August 2026) and CBS Radio, awarding the flagship rights to Good Karma's WKNR (Note: Renamed from WRMR in 2001 and is the successor to the original WKNR; see 2001 in radio.) and CBS Radio's WKRK-FM and WNCX.
 WKNR had already been airing Cleveland Browns Daily, an hour-long program produced year-round by the team, since July 2011 via a cooperative agreement; under this contract, the show expanded to two hours as a centerpiece of over 1,000 annual hours of ancillary team-produced programming.
 Craig Karmazin, founder of Good Karma, proposed the deal with CBS, likening it to the existing CBS–Turner Sports co-op for NCAA men's basketball tournament coverage and saw the Browns being such a strong community asset that it could be workable.
 This arrangement between Good Karma and Entercom (succeeding owners of WKRK-FM and WNCX; now named Audacy, Inc.) was renewed effective with the 2020 season.